mesosphere/marathon/docs/docs/persistent-volumes.md

 ```

 ### Running stateful MySQL on Marathon

-The default MySQL docker image does not allow to change the data folder.
-Since we cannot define a persistent volume with an absolute nested `containerPath` like `/var/lib/mysql`, we need to configure a little workaround that will setup a docker mount from hostPath `mysql` (relative to the Mesos sandbox) to `/var/lib/mysql` (the path that MySQL attempts to read/write):
+The default MySQL docker image does not allow you to change the data folder.
+Since we cannot define a persistent volume with an absolute nested `containerPath` like `/var/lib/mysql`, we need to configure a workaround to set up a docker mount from hostPath `mysql` (relative to the Mesos sandbox) to `/var/lib/mysql` (the path that MySQL attempts to read/write):
 ```
 {
   "containerPath": "/var/lib/mysql",